Amechi101/mit-courseware-6.00/README.md

 1. Create a file `resource_name.py` within the src/sites directory and within the file create a new class the inherits from the `ScrapBase` Class.
 Name the class with the name of the Resource, call the class and add arguments within the call.

-2.To scrap an individual site run `python resource_name.py` in the terminal within the `src/sites` directory.
+2. To scrap an individual site run `python resource_name.py` in the terminal within the `src/sites` directory.
 To scrap all sites within the directory run the command `sh sites.sh` in the terminal.
 Either command will start the program to scrap each site and retrieve the names of designers.

 3. The algorithm after scrapping the site will create a `json file` and add it within the `src/sites/output_data` directory.
 Within the file an object will be created to dump the data within.
 The object will have `name (key) ==> list_of_names (value)`, `count (key) ==> total_number_of_designers_scraped (value), resource_name (key) ==> name_of_resource used (value)`.